-Торіс Research, Development and Innovation GSP Reference Summarise the monitoring and reporting procedures relevant to the research or innovation project and the importance of these procedures as part of the quality assurance programme.
-2.1.6 3.1.12 3.1.13 3.
-Critically appraise the results of a research and development project, draw conclusions in the correct clinical context and where appropriate, use them to plan follow up research and development Critically appraise the literature review, determine that the conclusions drawn the evidence supports the hypothesis to be 3.1.14 4.1.5 4.1.6 tested.
-4.1.7 • Evaluate the research plan and its ability to confirm or refute the hypothesis, address the ethical issues and the extent to which patients/service users /experts have been involved in the design of the study.
-Evaluate criteria/metrics for assessing and grading research data and publications in the Scientific, NHS and HE Sectors.
-Summarise and apply the criteria for assessing diagnostic accuracy (e.g. STARD).
-Critique methods of capturing and storing data relevant to research programme including the ethical issues relating to access and use of information.
+Topic Research, Development and Innovation GSP Reference Summarise the monitoring and reporting procedures relevant to the research or innovation project and the importance of these procedures as part of the quality assurance programme.
+Critically appreciate the results of a research and development project, draw conclusions in the correct clinical context and where 2.1.6 3.1.12 3.1.13 appropriate, use them to plan follow up research and development Critically appraise the literature review, determine that the conclusions drawn the evidence supports the hypothesis to be 3.1.13 3.1.14 4 1 5 Enduary appraise the interactive review, determine that the conclusions drawn the evidence supports the hypothesis to be tested.
+Evaluate the research plan and its ability to confirm or refute the hypothesis, address the ethical issues and the evident to 4.1.6 4.1.7 Evaluate the research plan and its ability to common or refute the hypothesis, address the ethical issues and the extent to which patients/service users /experts have been involved in the design of the study.
+Evaluate criteria/metrics for assessing and grading research data and publications in the Scientific.
+NHS and HE Sectors Summarise and apply the criteria for assessing diagnostic accuracy (e.g. STARD).
+Critique methods of capturing and storing data relevant to research programme including the othical issues relating to access.
+Children methods of capturing and storing data relevant to research programme including the ethical issues relating to access and use of information.
 Compare and contrast the range of formats and modes of presentation of data and defend the methods selected.
-Apply relevant methods and techniques to analyse results ensuring the integrity of the data Critically appraise the data analysis strategy including power calculations and apply relevant statistical methods seeking advice from experts when needed and recognising the Defend personal role and responsibilities in respect of interpretation and analysis of research results and levels of authority in respect of interpretation and analysis of research results 3.1.16 4.1.9 4.
-Appraise the ways in which research and development findings can be disseminated amongst the scientific community including peers and other stakeholders in interested parties 4.1.10 Compare and contrast methods of presenting research (written and oral) identify the strengths of each method with respect to the target audience.
+Apply relevant methods and techniques to analyse results ensuring the integrity of the data Critically appraise the data analysis strategy including power calculations and apply relevant statistical methods acaking Critically appraise the data analysis strategy including power calculations and apply relevant statistical methods seeking advice from experts when needed and recognising the Defend personal rele and recognising the Defend personal role and responsibilities in respect of interpretation and analysis of research results respect of interpretation and analysis of research results 3.1.16 Appraise the ways in which research and development findings can be disseminated amongst the scientific community including peers and other stakeholders in interested parties 4.1.9 4.1.10 Compare and contrast methods of presenting research (written and oral) identify the strengths of each method with respect to the target audience.
 Identify and if necessary seek expert advice with respect to potential Intellectual property issues that did not arise in the planning stage and implications for publishing.
 Summarise the requirements for publications submitted to scientific, education and similar journals including the current conventions in respect of bibliography and referencing of information, and the implications of open access publishing.
 4.1.5 4.1.10 5.
-Appraise and justify the process of translating research findings into service in the interests of patient care Identify the likely impact of research and on innovation in service design, delivery and clinical effectiveness including reverse innovation i.e. stopping doing something that no longer adds value.
-With respect to pilot and field studies identify possible risks, evaluate methods and techniques and predict the expected outcomes ensuring compliance with the relevant ethical codes and regulatory requirements.
+Appraise and justify the process of translating research findings into service in the interests of patient care Identify the likely impact of research and on innovation in service design, delivery and clinical effectiveness including reverse innovation i.e. stopping doing something that no longer adds value. • With respect to pilot and field studies identify possible risks, evaluate methods and techniques and predict the expected outcomes ensuring compliance with the relevant ethical codes and regulatory requirements.
 Identify and evaluate sources of expert advice.
 Appraise own role and responsibilities within the testing process and clearly define the levels of authority and decision making within the testing process.
 Describe methods of cost-benefit and cost effectiveness analysis and how they can be applied to aid decision making with